Anish-ai/mini-docker/DOCUMENTATION.md

 ### B. Chroot (Filesystem Isolation)
 `chroot` (Change Root) changes the root directory (`/`) for a process.
 -   Normally, your root is `/`.
--   In Mini Docker, we tell the process: "Your root is now `/home/user/project/minidocker/alpine_rootfs`".
+-   In Mini Docker, we tell the process: "Your root is now `/home/user/project/minidocker/containers/<id>`".
 -   The process cannot see or access anything outside that folder.

-### C. Cgroups (Resource Control) - *Omitted*
+### C. Image Layering (Hardlinks)
-Real Docker uses Control Groups to say "This process can only use 50% CPU".
-We have omitted this for WSL compatibility and simplicity.
+Real Docker uses `overlayfs` to layer images.
+Since WSL support for overlayfs can be tricky, we use **Hardlinks** (`cp -al`).
+-   **Images** are stored as read-only templates in `./images/`.
+-   **Containers** are created by recursively hardlinking the image files to `./containers/<id>/`.
+-   This is fast and saves space (files share the same disk inode).
+-   If a container modifies a file, the hardlink is broken (Copy-on-Write behavior is emulated via file replacement or explicit copy).

 ---